Jtamedrano/Call-Counter/README.md

   - [ ] Able to login
   - [ ] Able to View day to day Data
   - [ ] Able to edit/delete Data

+## Additional Features
+* Basic Todo List with basic CRUD functions
+  * Can add ToDo Item with optional time slot
+  * Can Filter List to All, Complete, Or Not Completed
+  - [ ] *Pending: Edit Item*